Effective as of: January 24, 2024

 While we are legally obligated to respond to lawful requests for customer-related information, we are also committed to protecting your privacy.
 We carefully review all legal requests we receive and actively push back on requests that are procedurally deficient, overly-broad, or otherwise improper or invalid.

 2.2.2 Sharing with Advertising Partners.

 Advertising Partners use the information to report on, analyze, and measure the delivery and effectiveness of advertising delivered on public displays through the Services.
-They may also use that information to plan their advertising campaigns and select the locations and contexts where their advertisements will be displayed.
+For example, our Advertising Partners may analyze the information we give to them to understand if a device exposed to an ad is likely to make a later purchase or appear in certain types of locations: that analysis will allow them to plan their advertising campaigns and select the locations and contexts where their advertisements will be displayed.

 3. How Long We Keep Information